Water Rangers Test Strip Monitoring Protocol

 • Two options for sampling:

-1. Sampling in the waterway: Walk to middle of waterway if possible, make sure to choose a sample site that isn’t disturbed.
+• Sampling in the waterway: Get as close to middle of waterway as possible; choose a sample site that isn’t disturbed.

-2. Sampling from the bank: Stand on the bank of the waterway and use a sampling pole to take sample close to the middle.
+• Sampling from the bank: Stand on the bank of the waterway and use a sampling pole to take sample as close to middle as possible.

-• Dip sample bottle into water 3-4 inches below the surface, fill, and pour water out to rinse bottle.
+• Dip sample bottle into water 3–4 inches below the surface, fill, and pour water out away from sample site to rinse bottle.
 Do this at least 3 times.

 • Do not touch inside of bottle.